Setting up payroll correctly in any business once you have employees, particularly if you are a small business owner, is a key priority.

 You can either print payslips to give to your employees, or you can send them electronically.

-Damon Tunnicliffe, payroll manager at chartered accountants and business advisers Duncan & Toplis, says there is a lot of legislation small businesses have to follow in relation to data protection and the General Data Protection Regulation (GDPR) which came into force on 25 May 2018.
+Damon Tunnicliffe, payroll manager at chartered accountants and business advisers Duncan & Toplis, says there is a lot of legislation small businesses have to follow in relation to data protection and the General Data Protection Regulation (GDPR).

 He says: “There is a lot of pressure on small businesses to be more responsible about their payroll whether they are doing it in-house or outsourcing to someone else.

 “They need to be knowledgeable about the latest legislation surrounding the minimum wage, maternity pay, paternity pay, sick pay, holiday pay, student loans, pension contributions, National Insurance, auto-enrolment and so on.”